This post may contain affiliate links. Please read our disclosure policy.

-The French 75 is a classic cocktail made with gin, champagne/prosecco, simple syrup, and fresh lemon juice.
-It’s incredibly refreshing with a nice balance of sweet and citrus.
-It’s forever one of our all-time favorite drinks.
+The French 75 is a classic cocktail made with gin, Champagne/Prosecco, simple syrup, and fresh lemon juice.
+It’s incredibly refreshing with a nice balance of sweetness and citrus.
+It’s forever one of our all-time favorite drinks and a fantastic brunch cocktail.

-The cocktail itself dates back to 1915 when it earned its name for packing a punch like a 75mm artillery gun from World War I. If that’s not the coolest reputation then I don’t know what is.
-The cocktail originated in Harry’s New York Bar in Paris, France.
-Also said to be the birthplace of the Bloody Mary and Sidecar.
-This place has certainly earned a spot on my bucket list!
+The French 75 earned its name for packing a punch like a French 75mm artillery gun from World War I. The cocktail originated around the 1930s in Harry’s New York Bar in Paris, France.
+Also said to be the birthplace of the Bloody Mary and Sidecar cocktail.
+Despite the name, the cocktail is very refreshing and inviting.

 How to Make a French 75